RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: Introduction

 \section{Introduction}

-Previous research in the field of natural language understanding (NLU) and neural network pipelines has acknowledged the necessity of incorporating additional context beyond input data \cite{sheth2021knowledge}.
-Studies have recognized that achieving accurate language understanding and interpretation requires more than just input data.
+Previous research in the field of natural language understanding (NLU) and neural network pipelines has acknowledged the necessity of incorporating additional context beyond the input data \cite{sheth2021knowledge}.
 To address this limitation, one well-established approach is to integrate external knowledge graphs as supplementary context \cite{zhu2023knowledge}.
 These knowledge graphs contain structured information about entities, relationships, and concepts.
-This enables the neural network to infer semantic connections between entities, even when such relations are not explicitly stated in the data alone, thus uncovering implicit or missing contextual associations.
+This external information enables the neural network to infer semantic connections between entities, even when such relations are not explicitly stated in the data alone.
+Thus, the neural network is able to uncover implicit or missing contextual associations.

-However, a notable concern raised by previous research pertains to the vulnerability of NLU benchmarks to manipulation by neural models \cite{bender2020climbing,mccoy2019right}.
-This issue casts doubt on the reliability and generalizability of the performance metrics reported by neural models on benchmark datasets and has undergone extensive scrutiny in the NLU community.
-Researchers have explored various methods to mitigate benchmark gaming and ensure that NLU models exhibit authentic language understanding.
-These methods include introducing more comprehensive evaluation protocols, employing adversarial testing, and designing different types of knowledge-infusion architectures.
-However, unified evaluation of the integrity of these diverse methodologies remains a challenge.
+However, a notable concern has been raised by previous research on the vulnerability of NLU benchmarks when facing manipulation by neural models \cite{bender2020climbing,mccoy2019right}.
+This issue casts doubt on the reliability and generalizability of the performance metrics reported by neural models on benchmark datasets, and has undergone extensive scrutiny within the NLU community.
+Researchers have explored various methods to mitigate benchmark gaming to ensure the NLU models exhibit authentic language understanding.
+These methods include introducing more comprehensive evaluation protocols, employing adversarial testing, and integrating external knowledge into training.
+However, the first two approaches do not redesign the training pipeline to enhance the model's language understanding capability.
+Although the knowledge integration method does modify the training procedure, it remains unclear whether the external knowledge is factually and sufficiently enforced into the integration process.